ConorWilliams/libfork/docs/benchmarks/benchmarks/heat.md

 Scaling is normally limited by memory bandwidth and cache behavior rather than scheduler imbalance.
 The global iteration barrier between stencil steps also prevents parallelism across time.

+This is the most regular bulk-parallel benchmark in the suite, and is a useful contrast with irregular per-element workloads such as [Mandelbrot](mandelbrot.md).

 ## Benchmark sizes